AI-Kajee/OPSC7311_ParadoxPlanner/README.md

 ## Technologies Used

 - **Firebase**: Firebase Authentication and Firestore are used for user authentication and data storage.
-- **Android Jetpack**: The app is built using Android Jetpack components such as ViewModel, LiveData, RecyclerView, etc.
+- **Android Jetpack(Android studio)**: The app is built using Android Jetpack components such as ViewModel, LiveData, RecyclerView, etc.
-- **Glide**: Glide is used for image loading and caching.
 - **Material Components**: Material Design components are used for creating a modern and consistent UI.

 ## Contributions